delphineyz/MICB475_24W1_Team_4/Meeting Minutes/Oct 3.md

 # Oct 3. - Second Meeting

 ## Agenda:
-- update from Evelyn on the Alzheimr's dataset
+- update from Evelyn on the Alzheimer's dataset
-- get advice from the teaching team on our current ideas
+- get advice from the teaching team on our current ideas:

-   1) PD/Alzheimer's (?)
+PD/Alzheimer's (?)
 Dataset
-- Does sleep deprivation and its effect on glucose levels impact microbiome diversity within PD patients?
+1) Does sleep deprivation and its effect on glucose levels impact microbiome diversity within PD patients?
+2) Does IBS/constipation associated with microbiome diversity within PD and Alzheimer’s?

+Back-up Dataset MS:
+1) Is there a specific allergen that makes that microbiome conducive for MS?
+2) Does living on a farm make the microbiome more conducive for disease?

+- ask about logistics and delegating tasks
+- feedback on determining a question/potential AIMS and future directions (e.g. creating a timeline, etc.)